SisyphusMD/archiver/README.md

 ### Step 1: Generate Bundle File

+**Skip this step if you already have a bundle file** (e.g., `bundle.tar.enc` or `export-*.tar.enc` from a previous installation).

-Run initialization interactively to generate your configuration bundle:
+For new installations, run initialization interactively to generate your configuration bundle:

 ```bash
 docker run -it --rm \